MatAtBread/nodent/README.md

 Specifically in Nodent (not specified by ES7), you can interface an ES7 async function with a old style callback-based function.
 For example, to create an async function that sleeps for a bit, you can use the standard setTimeout function:

 	async function sleep(t) {
+	    setTimeout(function(){
+	    	return async t;
-	    setTimeout($return) ;
+	    },t) ;
 	}

 This works because Nodent translates this into:

 	function sleep(t) {
 	    return new Promise(function($return, $error) {
-	        setTimeout($return);
+	        setTimeout(function(){
+	        		return $return(t) ;
+	        },t);
 	    });
 	}
 [_TRY-IT_](http://nodent.mailed.me.uk/#%09async%20function%20sleep(t)%20%7B%0A%09%20%20%20%20setTimeout(%24return)%20%3B%0A%09%7D%20%0A)

+Similarly, `throw async <expression>` causes the inner callback to make the container async function throw and exception.
+The `return async` and `throw async` statements are NOT ES7 standards (see https://github.com/lukehoban/ecmascript-asyncawait/issues/38).
-...the functions `$return` and `$error` respectively resolve and reject the Promise.
-This is Nodent-specific.
-If you want your code to remain compatible with standard ES7 implementations when the arrive, use the second form above.
+If you want your code to remain compatible with standard ES7 implementations when the arrive, use the second form above, which is what nodent would generate and is therefore ES5 compatible.

 Gotchas & ES7 compatibility
 ===========================